INTEGRATED CROP & LIVESTOCK SYSTEMS

 The Climate Smart Farming team is collaborating with farmers, livestock managers, and researchers in Northern California to better understand how these systems are adapted to California’s diverse agroecosystems.
 As part of several projects with local RCD’s and UC Davis, we have looked at the unique benefits and barriers to adoption of integrating sheep into vineyards.
 We are also keeping abreast on research that is underway around food safety concerns, soil health, yield and livestock integration.
 Finally, we are currently doing a survey to better understand benefits, tradeoffs, and best practices around all types of crop-livestock integration, so that we can facilitate the transfer of information from experienced farmers and livestock managers to others considering adopting these practices as well as policy makers and the public.

-We’re continuously looking from input from family farmers, so if you have experience with combining crops and animals, please don’t hesitate to reach out to us!
+We’re seeking farmer input, so if you have experience with combining crops and animals, please don’t hesitate to reach out to us!

 RESOURCES: INTEGRATED CROP & LIVESTOCK SYSTEMS